 Please note: Due to the health and safety requirements placed on government-designated transport providers, there is limited seating capacity and Penguin Travel has a maximum capacity of 40 passengers.
 Requesting a seat via Penguin Travel only a few days before the flight is due to arrive in the Falkland Islands is therefore not advisable, as this is too short notice for people to make alternative travel arrangements if Penguin Travel is fully booked.

 ‘Test to release’ option now available for all passengers entering the Falkland Islands by air on or after 3 June 2021

 On Tuesday 25 May 2021 ExCo approved the introduction of a new ‘test to release’ option for passengers entering the Falkland Islands by air.
-This option, which is not mandatory, requires individuals to be swabbed for Covid-19 on day 2 and day 8 after their arrival in the Islands.
-If the second test is negative and the person is not symptomatic, they will be able to leave quarantine.
-If a person receives a positive test result, then both they and also the other passengers from the same flight will still be required to quarantine for 14 days.
-‘Test to release’ will be available for passengers arriving on or after 3 June 2021.
+This option, which is not mandatory, requires individuals to be swabbed for Covid-19 on or before day 2 and on day 8 after their arrival in the Islands.
+If both tests are negative, they will be able to leave quarantine if all passengers on the same flight also tested negative on or before day 2 and anyone else they are in quarantine with tests negative on day 8.
+If a person’s day 2 test is positive, then both they and the other passengers from the same flight must stay in quarantine for 14 days.
+If a person’s day 8 test is positive, both they and anyone else sharing the same quarantine accommodation must complete the full quarantine period and may be asked to self-isolate for a further period, ‘Test to release’ will be available for passengers arriving on or after 3 June 2021.

 What is not changing